 Now what if your child is already older, what then?
 Healthy eating starts at home.
 Most every meal of every day a child should be offered proteins, fruits, vegetables, and healthy complex carbohydrates.
 Promoting good nutrition is educating the child, when offering him choices and explaining which is the better.
 Having healthy snacks around is also important.
 With this being the main choice, they will choose them and develop a taste for them above other options, whether at home or away.

-However, should a child still like sweets, he should be allowed o have some occasionally, but in moderation.
+However, should a child still like sweets, she should be allowed o have some occasionally, but in moderation.
 Furthermore, sweets should be emphasized as treats and not as a basic food group.
 If forbidden to have them, human nature will naturally further crave the sweets.

 If possible, start a small garden.
 Younger children are more likely to try a fruit or vegetable they helped grow.
 Provide snacks for school, have some fruit, cut up veggies and some homemade granola available at home as snacks .
 Recent literature shows that a child’s eating pattern is influenced by what is readily available.
 In other words, if they see it, they will eat it.
 So show them what YOU want them to see and eat.